gunnarpope/cv/index.md

 ## PROFESSIONAL EXPERIENCE
 **BitStory.AI**  `2022-Present`
 Hanover, NH
-Founder/Algorithm Engineer of BitStory.AI-Leveraging data to decarbonize the planet.
-Energy market forecasting and dispatch software to minimize financial risk and carbon emissions for renewable energy systems.
+Technical-Founder at BitStory.AI - An Energy market forecasting and dispatch software platform to minimize financial risk and carbon emissions for renewable energy systems.
 Specializing in probabilistic, time-series forecasting software to help businesses make better decisions under uncertainty with deep expertise in modeling discrete and probabilistic systems.
 Currently developing microservice architectures based upon AWS Lambda, S3, and EC2 technologies for continuous forecasting and dispatch optimization.

-Expertise in high-bandwidth / low-resource applications for applications in energy, cyber-security, and edge computing.
+**Lecturer, Dartmouth College** `6/2024-Present` Instructed an introductory course on deterministic and probabilistic methods for modeling, analyzing, and designing systems.
+Mathematical topics include the fundamentals of state-machines, probability, random variables and common probability distributions, basic queueing theory, and stochastic simulation.
+Applications, drawn from a variety of engineering settings, may include measurement and noise, information theory and coding, computer networks, diffusion, fatigue and failure, reliability, statistical mechanics, ecology, decision making, and robust design.

 **Simbex LLC**  `1/2020-9/2022`
 Lebanon, NH